Mauitron/StygianSift/README.md

 dream of functionality wrapped in a user interface that actually makes sense.

 ## 🪶 Dependencies: A Tale of Two Libraries
-In my eternal quest to keep things simple (unlike my relationship with the other underworld deities), StygianSift relies on just two dependencies:
+In my eternal quest to keep things simple (unlike my relationship with my oar), StygianSift relies on just two dependencies

 crossterm - Because someone had to tame the terminal chaos rayon - A temporary companion for parallel operations, soon to be replaced by std's native features

 Yes, you heard that right - just two!
 And soon to be one, as rayon prepares for its journey across the Styx.
 Who needs a bloated cargo manifest when you have the raw power of the Rust standard library?
 Now, back to our regularly scheduled file management madness...

 ## 🖥️ Terminal-based Because Real Programmers Dont Click
 ![terminal_within](https://github.com/user-attachments/assets/44c0800b-80d6-4d5e-8549-67e48cfa049d)